charlower/merchi-react-bootstrap/README.md

 This is just Create React App with Bootstrap 5 and Merchi

+# Adding styles

+Extend Bootstrap 5 styles with your own custom scss in src/style.scss

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).